joaoAngelo2/text_to_speech/README.md

 to work in you computer you can follow the steps:

-_donwload the project
+_donwload the project:

-_download the libraries:
+_download the libraries: pyaudio(most recent), gTTs, SpeechRecognition

+After you have setup the project you can integrate in your projects.